gregcox7/StatLabs/docs/01-exploring.md

 Well that's not very helpful!
 R didn't even bother to show us the whole thing.
 Though we can see something interesting:  Age is measured in years, and for passengers at least one year old, their age is a whole number.
 But there are fractions of years for passengers less than a year old---these ages were *measured* in months rather than years.

 The main point is that even though age can be measured in a more or less fine-grained manner, age is effectively *continuous*.
-We don't want to know how many passengers were exactly 31.3491 years old, we want to get a general sense of the *distribution* of ages across passengers.
+We don't want to know how many passengers were exactly 31.3491 years old or whatever.
+We want to get an overall sense of the *distribution* of ages across passengers.

 We can construct a summary that conveys this information using a **histogram**.
 A histogram is very similar to a bar chart; the difference is that bar charts are for categorical variables while histograms are for numerical variables.
-The code below constructs a histogram to summarize passenger age:
+Run the code below to construct a histogram to summarize passenger age:

 ```r